-The other four companies price shipping by comparing “actual weight” to “dimensional weight.”
+The other three companies price shipping by comparing “actual weight” to “dimensional weight.”
 Then they charge you for whichever one is higher.
 This is how it works:

 First they weigh your package to get the “actual weight.”
 Let’s say that your box weighs 7 pounds.

 Now they calculate the “dimensional weight.”
 First, they measure the length, width, and the height of the box.
 These measurements are rounded up to the next whole inch.
 For example, if your box is 14 & 1/2 inches by 12 & 3/4 inches by 7 & 1/8 inches, the measurements are rounded up to 15 inches by 13 inches by 8 inches.
 Those measurements are used in a “dimensional weight” calculation as follows: